-Honeymoon in Beppu is a site-specific work by Young-Hae Chang Heavy Industries, a partnership between the South Korean artist Young Hae Chang and the American poet Mark Voge widely recognised for pioneering net art projects.
+Honeymoon in Beppu is a site-specific digital work by Young-Hae Chang Heavy Industries (YHCHI), the collaborative duo consisting of South Korean artist Young-Hae Chang and American poet Marc Voge.
+Widely recognised for their pioneering role in net art, YHCHI create distinctive, text-driven animations that challenge the boundaries between literature, visual art, and new media.

 YOUNG-HAE CHANG